Nestlé

 Nestlé was formed in 1905 by the merger of Anglo-Swiss Condensed Milk Company, which was established in 1866 by brothers George Ham Page and Charles Page, and "Farine Lactée Henri Nestlé" founded in 1867 by Henri Nestlé.
 The company grew significantly during World War I and again following World War II, expanding its offerings beyond its early condensed milk and infant formula products.
-The company has made a number of corporate acquisitions including Findus in 1963, Libby's in 1971, Rowntree Mackintosh in 1988, Klim in 1998, and Gerber in 2007.
+The company also expanded through a number of corporate acquisitions.

 Nestlé has faced longstanding criticism over its business practices.
-The company's promotion of infant formula in developing countries sparked a boycott in the 1970s for discouraging breastfeeding.
-It has also been accused of benefiting from child labor, forced labor, and deforestation in West African cocoa production, fined for price-fixing cartels and criticized for its water extraction practices.
+The company's promotion of infant formula in developing countries resulted in a boycott in the 1970s for discouraging breastfeeding and consequent deaths of over ten million infants..
+It has also been criticized over links to child labor, forced labor, and deforestation in West African cocoa production, fined for price-fixing cartels, criticized for its water extraction practices, and for plastic pollution.

 History

 1866–1900: Founding and early years

 Henri Nestlé (1814–1890), a German-born Swiss confectioner, was the founder of Nestlé and one of the main creators of condensed milk.

 Nestlé's origin dates back to the 1860s, when two separate Swiss enterprises were founded that would later form Nestlé.
 In the following decades, the two competing enterprises expanded their businesses throughout Europe and the United States.